alzwded/AltTabber/README.md

 AltTabber started back in the Windows 7 days out of frustration with managing a large number of windows.
 There were no good virtual desktop implementations, and the taskbar was getting ever more annoying compared to ancient versions of Windows.
 Additionally, I started having more and more monitors connected, and it was getting a bit out of hand to quickly identify "the Visual Studio that's on the 3rd monitor".

-The goals of this project were to have a hotkey activation, similar to `ALT` + `TAB` or Gnome's `ALT` + `F1` / `super`, which would lay out a grid of all windows present on a monitor.
+The goals of this project were to have a hotkey activation, similar to `ALT` + `TAB` or Gnome's `ALT` + `F1` / `super`, which would lay out a grid of all windows present on each monitor in a multimonitor setup.
 The grid(s) may be filtered with a simple search string.
 You may activate windows primarily through keyboard use, but mouse is supported.
 It shall show *DWM* live thumbnails if Aero is running.
 It shall be lightweight.

 This was successful, but Windows has made things less of a problem as we went from 7 through 8.1 to 11.
 But I still use it purely because of AltTabber's keyboard-first design, and especially because I can very quickly type *n o t e p a d* and list all 20 open notepad windows, and I can then figure out where I wanted to go.